-Local Estes Park trail runner, Active at Altitude owner and Event Director for the Estes Trail Ascent, Terry Chiplin shares his 'Top 5 Trail Runs in Estes Park,' giving tips and advice to make the most of high altitude runs and views.
+Local Estes Park trail runner, Active at Altitude owner and Event Director for the Estes Trail Ascent, Terry Chiplin shares his 'Top 5 Trail Runs in Estes Park,' giving tips and advice to make the most of the high-altitude runs and views.

 1. Lumpy Ridge Loop